opencv/opencv/modules/gpu/doc/object_detection.rst

 ------------------
 .. ocv:class:: gpu::HOGDescriptor

-This class provides a histogram of Oriented Gradients [Navneet Dalal and Bill Triggs.
-Histogram of oriented gradients for human detection.
+Class providing a histogram of Oriented Gradients [Navneet Dalal and Bill Triggs. *Histogram of oriented gradients for human detection*.
 2005.] descriptor and detector.
 ::

     struct CV_EXPORTS HOGDescriptor